SamuelSwartzberg/flashcardifying_text_temp/inf/programming/languages-themselves/as-a-language/the-language/identifiers-values-variables-types/temp.md

 Specifying the type of a thing (esp. a variable/constant) by writing the type into the code is known as type annotation.
 Languages with manifest typing generally require type annotation for variable/constant declarations, parameters as well as return types.
 In most (esp.
-C-family) languages, type annotation goes before the variable/constant.
+C-family) languages, type annotation goes before the identifier.
 In Python, Rust and TS, type annotation looks like so `: type` Python supports type annotation since Python 3.5